omosteven/commons-codec-lab-work/README.md

 + No tabs!
 Please use spaces for indentation.
 + Respect the existing code style for each file.
 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-+ Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running `mvn`.
++ Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running `mvn -Drat.skip=true package`.
-+ Before you pushing a PR, run `mvn` (by itself), this runs the default goal, which contains all build checks.
++ Before you pushing a PR, run `mvn -Drat.skip=true package` (by itself), this runs the default goal, which contains all build checks.
 + To see the code coverage report, regardless of coverage failures, run `mvn clean site -Dcommons.jacoco.haltOnFailure=false`

 If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](https://www.apache.org/licenses/#clas).